 The campground doesn’t take reservations and doesn’t even have defined campsites, but there always seem to be spots available.
 Despite its remoteness, the large campground is very popular and can be a bit of a zoo on summer weekends, with cars constantly driving by on the dusty roads and radios blaring.
 There are no park rangers or any other staff present, and I’ve heard that people illegally off-road on the beach, set off fireworks, and even shoot guns late into the night.
 Fortunately, all of this is left behind within the first mile of the hike.

-The trail begins with a climb along an attractive redwood-covered ridge.
-About a half-mile in is a brief break in the woods with a nice viewpoint.
-There's a little up-and-down as the trail continues through woods and open coastal scrub.
+The trailhead is unmarked and the first few yards of the trail are overgrown because most people take a shortcut through a nearby campsite.
+The trail climbs along an attractive redwood-covered ridge; about a half-mile in is a brief break in the woods with a nice viewpoint.
+There’s a little up-and-down as the trail continues through woods and open coastal scrub.

 At mile 1.5 the trail begins a steep and unpleasantly brush-clogged climb up an exposed hillside.
 This is the worst brushy section of the entire trail; it continues for about a mile but feels never-ending.
-It's a relief when the trail finally enters the woods again, where it becomes blissfully wide and clear (if I'm doing an out-and back, on the way back I'll usually cut over to the dirt road at this point so that I can skip all the brush).
-The descent into Dark Gulch is mostly clear and easy; at one point there's an attactive little patch of old-growth redwoods, with 3 or 4 medium-sized trees visible from the trail.
+It’s easy to lose the faint track, and there are many misleading dead-end tracks.
+It’s a relief when the trail finally enters the woods again, where it becomes blissfully wide and clear (if doing an out-and back, on the way back I’ll usually cut over to the dirt road at this point so that I can skip all the brush).
+The descent into Dark Gulch is mostly clear and easy; at one point there’s an attactive little patch of old-growth redwoods, with 3 or 4 medium-sized trees visible from the trail.

 The crossing of Dark Gulch, including the last few descending switchbacks and the first few ascending switchbacks, is by far the most heavily-eroded part of the trail.
 The loose, sandy soils within the remarkably steep-sided canyon have resulted in steep, sandy up-and-downs, slumped trails, and dangerously narrowed hillside cuts.
 It’s quite a slow and unpleasant half-mile.